Ranking Lab — A Measuring Newsroom

 Findings Against the Conventional Wisdom

 Voyager ranks #1, Apollo 11 #3 — a reversal of the conventional wisdom.
 The claim that "the greatest achievement in space exploration is Apollo 11" holds up on fame and cultural symbolism.
-But on the volume of scientific discovery, technical downstream impact on later missions, and years of continuous operation, Voyager — which scores a perfect 10 on four of the five axes — comes out ahead.
+But on the volume of scientific discovery, technical downstream impact on later missions, and years of continuous operation, Voyager — which scores a perfect 10 on three of the five axes — comes out ahead.
 Under the "crewed-flight-weighted" lens, Apollo 11 rises to #2 (see the lens above).

 Sputnik 1 lands at #7.
 As "the turning point that opened the Space Age," it earns a top score of 10 on downstream impact — but a low score of 6 on scientific discovery holds it at #7.
 A textbook case that "historic turning point" and "greatest scientific achievement" are different concepts.

-Uncrewed probes and space telescopes take 8 of the Top 10 slots.
+Uncrewed probes and space telescopes take 9 of the Top 10 slots.
 The only crewed missions are Apollo 11 (#3) and Vostok 1 (#11).
 The intuition that "a crewed mission risking human life = the greatest achievement" isn't borne out on the axes of scientific discovery and downstream impact.

 How the Weights Reshape the Field (Sub-Views)